Dividend Investing in Australia: Full Guide (2025)

 Tools and Resources to Evaluate the Dividends

-To use these metrics and ratios to screen for potential dividend stocks or ETFs in Australia, you can use various tools and resources that are available online or through your broker or investment platform.
-For example:
+To use these metrics and ratios to screen for potential dividend stocks or ETFs in Australia, use these tools and resources online:

 • You can use online screeners such as Finviz, Morningstar, Yahoo Finance, MarketBeat, Simply Wall St, Stockopedia, Stock Rover, Zacks, etc., to filter stocks or ETFs based on various criteria such as market cap, sector, industry, country, dividend yield, payout ratio, dividend growth rate, etc.